a messy desk

 Some people prefer to have a reminder of what they have read sat on the bookshelf, like a souvenir from a journey.
 Some simply like the sensory experience of a physical book.
 Some like to scribble in the margins.
 Many reasons, but I almost always get an answer that points to a preference for print.
 Ebooks are very much the poor relation.
 They of course have obvious advantages.
 But their limitations mean that even for people committed to the experiment of electronic reading, they remain niche.

-Many attempts have been made to bridge print and ‘digital’, in reading was well as writing.
+Many attempts have been made to bridge print and ‘digital’, in reading as well as writing.
 Some publishers will give you an ebook version for free when you buy a physical copy, supposedly giving you the ‘best of both worlds’.
 There are devices like the ever popular Kindle, it’s pitch being distraction free reading and the ‘paperlike’ e-ink display.
 There is the new ‘Remarkable’ tablet, basically a kindle you can write on.
 And of course, there is an entire cottage industry of apps and accessories to get the iPad to mimic the experience of paper.

 This is a classic problem in computing.
 Computers are ‘cognition machines’, arguably the first since the invention of the printing press.
 There were always going to be such attempts to marry the tactility of paper vs the fluidity of computer text: wouldn’t it be nice if one could quickly scan, leaf through ebooks and web pages like you do with a book, or if your scribbles in the margins of a physical book were searchable?